stormpath/stormpath-documentation/source/multitenancy.rst

 You can create an Organization in Stormpath by simply performing an HTTP POST to the ``/v1/organizations`` endpoint.

-So, if for example one of our application's tenants was the Bank of Aargau, we could send the following POST:
+So, if for example one of our application's tenants was the Bank of America, we could send the following POST:

 .. code-block:: http